SQL Server Database Migration Steps and Types

 Conclusion

 We have discussed details about SQL Server database migration steps using both manuals as well as automatic methods.
 We have also explained the types of migration in SQL Server.
-If the manual method failed to migrate your data between servers, then you can go with the suggested third-party software.
+If the manual method failed to execute SQL Server migration between two different servers, then you can go with the suggested third-party software.